What caused tech layoff 2022–2024

 Tech companies around the world are pushing hard to get more productivity out of their employees in order to not only achieve but to further optimize profitability.

-By mid 2024, we are still hearing about lay off from the big techs.
+By mid-2024, we are still hearing about layoffs from the big techs.

 Hiring is hard to come by.
 If there is an opening, the candidates go through a lot more scrutiny in the interview process.
 Companies are looking for unicorns who can wear multiple hats instead of just someone good enough to do the job.